noejon/honey-insurance-challenge/README.md

 - Timestamp is more than 1439

 Events might not be ordered by their timestamps, so to make sure that the timestamps are ordered, they need to be sorted.

+I did not use the imported constant MAX_IN_PERIOD in my tests.
+The reason being, at any time someone could change it to 1444 and the tests would still all pass while a bug has been introduced.